-Motion Invest is a new broker that lists content websites for sale.
-They primarily cater to websites valued at less than $20,000, which other brokers tend to stay away from.
+Motion Invest is a broker that lists content websites for sale.
+They primarily cater to websites valued at less than $20,000, which cater to the beginner investor market.

-In this write-up, Charles Sipe, which is part of The Website Flip team and who also bought a site from Motion Invest, will be chiming in with his experience.
+In this write-up, Charles Sipe, who is both part of The Website Flip team and someone who also bought a site from Motion Invest, will be chiming in with his experience.
 Charles covers the following:

 - His thoughts about Motion Invest